Blastroid/PHP_Compare_Website_Files/README.md

 		$compare = new compareFolders('http://URL1/file_list.php', 'http://URL2/file_list.php', 'Website 1', 'Website 2');

 	Run the class where you want the 3 HTML tables to be written.

+Note: In the compare_file.php you can add to the array $ignoreFiles to ignore files.